History of the FIFA World Cup: 1950s

-The 1954 World Cup, held in Switzerland, was the first to be televised.
+The 1954 World Cup was held in Switzerland during FIFA's 50th anniversary, and it was the first to be televised.
 The Soviet Union did not participate because of their dismal performance at the 1952 Summer Olympics.
 Scotland made their first appearance in the tournament, but were unable to register a win, going out after the group stage.
 This tournament set a number of all-time goal-scoring records, including highest average goals per game and highest-scoring team (Hungary), and most goals in a single match (Austria's 7–5 quarter-final victory over Switzerland).
-West Germany were the tournament winners, defeating Olympic champions Hungary 3–2 in the final, overturning a 2–0 deficit in the process, with Helmut Rahn scoring the winner.
+Despite losing 8-3 to Hungary in the group stage, West Germany won the tournament for the first time after defeating the defending Olympic champions 3–2 inthe final, overturning a 2–0 deficit in the process, with Helmut Rahn scoring the winner.
 The match is known as the Miracle of Bern in Germany.

-Brazil won the 1958 World Cup, held in Sweden, and became the first team to win a World Cup outside their home continent (only 4 teams have done this to date – Brazil in 1958, 1970, 1994 and 2002, Argentina in 1986 and 2022, Spain in 2010 and Germany in 2014).
-The Soviet Union participated this time, most likely due to their win at Melbourne 1956.
-For the first (and so far only) time, all four British teams qualified for the final round.
+The 1958 World Cup was held in Sweden.
+The Soviet Union debuted in this tournament.
+During the qualification cycle, the USSR won gold medal at the 1956 Summer Olympics held in Melbourne.
+For the first (and so far only) time, all four British teams, England, Scotland, Wales, and Northern Ireland, qualified for the tournament.
 Wales was able to take advantage of a situation in the Africa/Asia zone, where the number of withdrawals would give Israel qualification without having played a single qualifying match.
-This prompted FIFA to rule that qualification without playing was not allowed (despite allowing this to happen in earlier years of the Cup), and so Israel were ordered to play against one of the teams finishing second in the other groups.
+This prompted FIFA to rule that no team could qualify without playing a match, and so Israel were ordered to play against one of the teams finishing second in the other groups.
 A tie was created, and Wales defeated Israel 2–0 twice in 1958.
-It was the first (and so far the only) time that a country played a World Cup final round after having been eliminated in the regular qualifiers.
+It was the first, and so far the only time that a country played a World Cup after having been eliminated in the regular qualifiers.
 The tournament also saw the emergence of Pelé, who scored two goals in the final.
-French striker Just Fontaine became the top scorer of the tournament.
+French striker Just Fontaine was the top scorer of the tournament with 13 goals, a record that still stands despite expansion.
+Brazil won the tournament for the first time after beating hosts Sweden 5-2 in the final.
+Brazil became the first team to win a World Cup outside their home continent a feat repeated by Brazil itself in 1970, 1994 and 2002, Argentina in 1986 and 2022, Spain in 2010 and Germany in 2014.